Steve Bruce Profile

 Bruce senior grew up a Newcastle United fan and would even sneak into St James' Park as a kid to watch his team play.

-Steve Bruce is reportedly on a weekly wage of £57,000 according to GoalBall, which equates to a yearly earning of over £2.75million.
+Steve Bruce was reportedly on a weekly wage of £57,000 according to GoalBall, which equates to a yearly earning of over £2.75million.

 Steve Bruce News